BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing, but definitely include a light rain jacket and insect repellent, as tropical showers can be sudden and mosquitoes are present, especially at dawn and dusk.
-Don't forget reef-safe sunscreen to protect both your skin and the delicate coral ecosystems.
+Pack light, breathable clothing, but include a light rain jacket as tropical showers can pop up unexpectedly.
+Don't forget reef-safe sunscreen, a wide-brimmed hat, and insect repellent, as the sun is strong and mosquitoes can be present, especially at dawn and dusk.

 safety